 - Description of the job site (legal property description is best);

 - Proof of service affidavit attesting to delivery of the lien to required parties;

 Now, you may notice some things that are required within a mechanics lien…that you simply do not know.

 For example, do you know who actually owns the property?
 Are you sure?
 Sometimes property is owned by a company even when outsiders believe it is owned by someone individually.
 Or consider this, is the property owned by the husband, the husband and wife, or the wife?
 These details can make a big difference.

-Another error people frequently make when preparing their own mechanic’s lien is not properly identifying the property.
-Getting the property’s legal property description correct can be the difference between a valid lien and an invalid lien.
+Another error people frequently make when preparing their own mechanics lien, is not properly identifying the property.
+Correctly identifying the property’s legal property description can be the difference between a valid lien and an invalid lien.
 Take a look at this article about Identifying Property with a Legal Property Description.